 SMEs1 and large enterprises are increasingly adopting business process management to continuously optimise internal work, achieve its strategic business objectives, and guarantee quality of service to their customers.
 Business process management provides methods, techniques, and tools to comprehensively support managers and domain experts in the design, administration, configuration, execution, monitoring, and analysis of operational business processes [1].
 As pointed out in [2], a business process consists of a set of activities that are performed in coordination in an organisational and technical environment, and that jointly realise a business goal.
-At execution time, the process is instantiated multiple times, leading to different sequences of activity executions performed by different resources, where each sequence refers to the evolution of a main,
+At execution time, the process is instantiated multiple times, leading to different sequences of activity executions performed by different resources, where each sequence refers to the evolution of a main, so-called case object.
+The instantiation of each activity on a case, in turn, gives raise to multiple events, indicating the evolution of each activity instance from its start to its completion or cancellation, according to a so-called activity transactional lifecycle.

-1 Small and medium-sized enterprises.
+1 Small and medium-sized enterprises